GuptaPurab/dynamic-parking-pricing-quantum/docs/complete-roadmap.md

 3. **Run first experiments** (`notebooks/week1-experiments.ipynb`)
 4. **Track your progress** using the weekly checklists

-**Ready to begin your quantum machine learning journey?**
+**Ready to begin your traditional machine learning journey?**

 Start with `docs/week1-theory.md` and let the learning adventure begin! 🎉

 ---

-*This roadmap is designed to take you from beginner to quantum ML practitioner in 9 focused weeks.
-Each week builds upon the previous, creating a comprehensive learning experience that balances theory, implementation, and real-world applications.*
+*This roadmap is designed to take you from beginner to advanced ML practitioner in 9 focused weeks.
+Each week builds upon the previous, creating a comprehensive learning experience that balances theory, implementation, and real-world applications using XGBoost, LSTM/GRU, Q-learning, and Pathway streaming.*